DarkMatterCore/nxdumptool/README.md

 Changelog
 --------------

+**v1.1.13:**

+* Fixed compatibility with latest libnx release.
+* Now using the `AtmosphereHasService` SM API extension to check if a service is running.
+More than a year and a half has passed since this feature was introduced in Atmosphère, and it is now part of both SX OS and ReiNX, so it's a justified change.
+Fixes issues related to sysmodules and SM port exhaustion.

+This is only a bugfix release.
+I don't expect to release any new versions until the rewrite is finished - the only exception being fixing some kind of feature-breaking bug.
+Please understand.

 **v1.1.12:**

 * Fixed RomFS dumping/browsing support for games with base Program NCAs without a RomFS section (e.g. Fortnite, World of Tanks Blitz, etc.).
 Big thanks to [bigkahuna666](https://github.com/bigkahuna666) for reporting the issue and providing with testing.